 Disclosure: This post contains affiliate links and as an affiliate of Bookshop.org, I will earn a small commission at no additional cost to you if you click through and make a purchase.

-Here is my list of best must read gripping books of all time that taught me a lot of things from philosophy to psychology.
+Here is my list of best must read books of all time that taught me a lot of things from philosophy to psychology.
 Unfortunately, often people read books for the plot only, ignoring the deep thoughts the author tried to convey but if you read these books carefully and understand them right, you can avoid many life mistakes.

 A Farewell to Arms is the piece that changed my mindset the most.
 Besides being mind-blowing, it is also a very well-written novel.
 A Farewell to Arms completely changed my perception of war and made me understand why the generation Ernest Hemingway belonged to was known as the Lost Generation.
 All in all, A Farewell to Arms is a powerful masterpiece.

-To be honest, I didn’t expect much of this novel because well, this is Emily Brontë’s only novel.
+To be honest, I didn’t expect much of this book because well, this is Emily Brontë’s only novel.
 However, to my surprise, Wuthering Heights impressed me much more than most books I’ve ever read!
 It is not a plain and dull love story but a mystery you get to understand at the very end.
 Influenced by Romanticism, Wuthering Heights is truly the most devilish love story.

 A philosophical story about meanness, love, fortitude, tenacity, persistence, honor, selflessness, generosity, wisdom, and true love.
 A story of calculated revenge which proves that revenge makes us blind and it’s definitely not worth dedicating your life to it.